Lab 3: Introduction to JS

 Step 4.4: Actually making it work

 We now have all the UI in place, but nothing happens when we change the theme.
-Here comes the fun part: making it work!
+Time to bring it to life with JavaScript!

 The first step is to attach an input